pdoroudchi/vc/README.md

-# Welcome to my Version Control Repo!
+# Welcome to my Version Control Practice Repo!

 Here is what I did for this small project: